-- There must be an action which is already occurring or which is threatening (i.E. Is about to occur) - The action must be wrongful this also means that the person asking for the interdict must have a clear right that is in need of protection, and - The person requesting the interdict must have no other remedy available to him
+- 1. There must be an action that is already occurring or which is threatening (i.e. Is about to occur) - 2.
+The action must be wrongful this also means that the person asking for the interdict must have a clear right that requires protection and - 3.
+The person requesting the interdict must have no other remedy available to him